 William Thomas Stead was another Titanic passenger.
 As the editor of the Pall Mall Gazette, a London-based newspaper, William used his words to fight the intolerance and bigotry directed at the Latter-day Saints.

 Stead, a first-class passenger on the Titanic, would have been able to use the ship’s heated swimming pool, gymnasium, and Turkish bath.
-He would have likely eaten at the Parisian café, where most of the food was cooked by professional French chefs.
+He would have likely eaten at the Café Parisien, where the food was made by professional chefs.
 First-class staterooms included a private bedroom, a receiving room, and private restroom facilities.
 Standard first-class rooms still boasted some of the amenities of the staterooms, but on a smaller scale.
-All passengers could use the telephone to make phone calls to friends and family on land, and many telegrams (while expensive) were sent and received during the few days the Titanic was at sea.
+Passengers could use the ship’s telegram to send messages to friends and family on land, though sending telegrams was expensive—passengers were charged for each the letter in their message.

 British Saints Take Action